google/certificate-transparency/docs/SCTValidation.md

 That description included a couple of
 [weasel words](https://en.wikipedia.org/wiki/Weasel_word):

- - "Soon": A CT Log publishes its *maximum merge delay* (often 24 hours), which says how soon.
+ - "**Soon**": A CT Log publishes its *maximum merge delay* (often 24 hours), which says how soon.
 If a Log hasn't incorporated a certificate within that period, it is misbehaving and may be punished.
 A "signed certificate timestamp" includes a "timestamp" to allow this to be checked.
- - "Promise": A CT Log includes a cryptographic signature in the contents of the SCT; this means that the Log cannot later claim that it never saw the original certificate.
+ - "**Promise**": A CT Log includes a cryptographic signature in the contents of the SCT; this means that the Log cannot later claim that it never saw the original certificate.
 This is the origin of the "signed" part of "signed certificate timestamp".